 It is your choice to get a REAL ID license.
 If you fly domestically and simply want the convenience of carrying your driver license or ID credential to board your flights or if you do not have another Transportation Security Administration (TSA) approved alternative form of identification, you may want to obtain a REAL ID so your travel plans are not affected.

 Federal law requires that your first application for a REAL ID compliant credential be made in person.
-A REAL ID license can be obtained at any of the 44 Driver Services Centers or, if you have already been issued a Tennessee driver license or ID, a particpating County Clerk Offices across Tennessee.
-A list of partipating County Clerk Offices will provided here ahead of July 1, 2019.
+A REAL ID credential can be obtained at any of the 44 Driver Services Centers or, if you have already been issued a Tennessee driver license or ID, a particpating County Clerk Office.*

 After being issued your first REAL ID compliant credential, you may renew online, use a Self-Service Kiosk or visit a County Clerk Office for renewal.